Manufacture of tobacco products — Strategic Scorecard

 Financial access, FX exposure, insurance, credit risk, and price formation.

-Moderate exposure — this pillar averages 2.1/5 across 7 attributes.
-No attributes are at elevated levels (≥4).
+Moderate exposure — this pillar averages 2.4/5 across 7 attributes.
+1 attribute is elevated (score ≥ 4).
 This pillar scores well below the Heavy Industrial & Extraction baseline, indicating lower structural finance & risk exposure than typical for this sector.

 -